koniz-dev/stream-pulse/docs/components/chat-component.md

 const { user: clerkUser } = useUser();
 const { firebaseUser } = useFirebaseAuth();

-// Chỉ hiển thị chat khi user đã đăng nhập if (!clerkUser) {
+// Only show chat when user is logged in if (!clerkUser) {
   return (
     <Alert severity="info">